JLW-7/wally-c/README.md

 * **Wake Word Engine**: ESP-SR based offline recognition
 * **Voice Synthesis**: TTS via Volcano Engine or CosyVoice
 * **Outer Shell**: Designed in Tynkercad and 3D printed via [Bambu Lab P1](https://bambulab.com/en-us/p1)

 ___

+## Network Configuration

+1. Power on the Wally device by flipping the switch on its back
+2. Remove its head from the body, and inside, on the back of the board, click on the round button right next to the white battery stand.
+Press it, along with the button labeled "B" together.
+It will now report "Entering network configuration mode".
+3. Choose the network called Xiaozhi on your phone/laptop, and a web page shall pop up.
+If not, go manually to the address shown on its screen.
+4. Inside the web page, enter your network's details (name and password).
+You can also choose to remember the network in future use.
+5. Once done, read the below instructions to start using it.

+---

+## Getting Started

+> [!IMPORTANT]
+> Only follow the below instructions once network configuration has been completed.

+1. Say "Hi, Wally" to wake Wally up.
+2. Start chatting with Wally.
+3. Say any form of goodbye you like to shut Wally down.

+___